Saturday, 19 May 2012

 * I have just posted a sign above my desk.
 This sign reads,

-YOUR WORK WILL MAKE YOU HAPPYIF YOU JUST WOMAN UPANDDO IT
+YOUR WORK WILL MAKE YOU HAPPY

 I believe this will be effective.
 However, since my first impulse was not to start working, but to blog about the sign, I may be misguided in that belief.
 (And yes, I actually wrote 'woman up.'
 That's y'all's influence.
 I claim no responsibility.)